udevbe/greenfield/docs/pages/getting_started/index.md

 Web applications in Greenfield can either be native Wayland applications compiled to WebAssembly or pure JavaScript applications.
 Greenfield provides a few examples that we can use.

-- `examples/sdk` shows the usage of the [Greenfield WebAssembly SDK](/greenfield/pages/sdk) in porting existing native desktop applications to Greenfield.
+- `examples/sdk` shows the usage of the [Greenfield WebAssembly SDK](/greenfield/pages/sdk) in porting existing native desktop applications to Greenfield (experimental).
 - `examples/webapps` has some ready-to-run examples.

-We'll begin simple and start with `examples/webapps/simple-shm`.
+We'll begin simple with `examples/webapps/simple-shm`.

 ```shell
 yarn workspace @gfld/demo-webapp-simple-shm start